PeterCamilleri/CX16/docs/assist_16.md

 ### set_16

-A macro to initialize a 16 bit variable in memory with a value.
+A macro to initialize a 16 bit variable in memory with a literal value.

 *Declaration:*